-We are engaged in the business of developing, commercializing and licensing proprietary processes and technologies for the \$400+ billion semiconductor industry.
-Our lead technology, named Mears Silicon Technology, or MST, is a thin film of reengineered silicon, typically 100 to 300 angstroms (or approximately 20 to 60 silicon atomic unit cells) thick.
+We are engaged in the business of developing, commercializing and licensing proprietary processes and technologies for the \$450+ billion semiconductor industry.
+Our lead technology, named Mears Silicon TechnologyTM, or MST®, is a thin film of reengineered silicon, typically 100 to 300 angstroms (or approximately 20 to 60 silicon atomic unit cells) thick.
 MST can be applied as a transistor channel enhancement to CMOS-type transistors, the most widely used transistor type in the semiconductor industry.
 MST is our proprietary and patent-protected performance enhancement technology that we believe addresses a number of key engineering challenges facing the semiconductor industry.
-We believe that by incorporating MST, transistors can be smaller, with increased speed, reliability and energy efficiency.
+We believe that by incorporating MST, transistors can be made smaller, with increased speed, reliability and power efficiency.
 In addition, since MST is an additive and low-cost technology, we believe it can be deployed on an industrial scale, with machines commonly used in semiconductor manufacturing.
 We believe that MST can be widely incorporated into the most common types of semiconductor products, including analog, logic, optical and memory integrated circuits.

 We do not intend to design or manufacture integrated circuits directly.
-Instead, we intend to develop and license technologies and processes that we believe will offer the designers and manufacturers of integrated circuits a low-cost solution to the industry need for greater performance and lower power consumption.
-Our customers and partners are expected to include:
+Instead, we develop and license technologies and processes that we believe offer the designers and manufacturers of integrated circuits a low-cost solution to the industry's need for greater performance and lower power consumption.
+Our customers and partners include:

-- foundries, which manufacture integrated circuits on behalf of fabless manufacturers; - integrated device manufacturers, or IDMs, which are the fully integrated designers and manufacturers of integrated circuits; - fabless semiconductor manufacturers, which are designers of integrated circuits who outsource the manufacture of their chips to foundries; - original equipment manufacturers, or OEMs, that manufacture the epitaxial, or EPI, machines used to deposit semiconductor layers, such as the MST film, onto the base silicon wafer; and - electronic design automation companies, which make software tools used throughout the industry to simulate performance of semiconductor products using different materials, design structures and process technologies.
+- foundries, which manufacture integrated circuits on behalf of fabless manufacturers; - integrated device manufacturers, or IDMs, which are the fully integrated designers and manufacturers of integrated circuits; - fabless semiconductor manufacturers, which are designers of integrated circuits that outsource the manufacture of their chips to foundries; - original equipment manufacturers, or OEMs, that manufacture the epitaxial, or EPI, machines used to deposit semiconductor layers, such as the MST film, onto the silicon wafer; and - electronic design automation companies, which make tools used throughout the industry to simulate performance of semiconductor products using different materials, design structures and process technologies.

-We generate revenue through licensing arrangements whereby our customers pay us a license fee for their right to use MST technology in the manufacture of silicon wafers and we intend to enter into agreements that will provide for licensees to pay us a royalty for each silicon wafer or device that incorporates our MST technology.
-We also generate revenue through engineering services provided to customer during their evaluation of MST technology.
+Our commercialization strategy is to generate revenue through licensing arrangements whereby foundries, IDMs and fabless semiconductor manufacturers pay us a license fee for their right to use MST technology in the manufacture of silicon wafers as well as a royalty for each silicon wafer or device that incorporates our MST technology.
+To date we have generated revenue from (i) licensing agreements with two IDMs and one fabless manufacturer and (ii) engineering services provided to foundries, IDMs and fabless companies.

 We were organized as a Delaware limited liability company under the name Nanovis LLC on November 26, 2001.
 On March 13, 2007, we converted to a Delaware corporation under the name Mears Technologies, Inc. On January 12, 2016, we changed our name to Atomera Incorporated.
-On August 10, 2016, we closed our initial public offering.

-On October 15, 2018, we closed an underwritten public offering of 2,625,000 shares of common stock at a public offering price of \$4.75 per share.
-We received approximately \$11.4 million of net proceeds after deducting underwriting discounts and commission and other estimated offering expenses.
+On May 30, 2019, we closed a registered direct offering of 1,675,000 shares of common stock at a price of \$4.00 per share, resulting in approximately \$6.4 million of net proceeds to us after deducting placement agent fees and other offering expenses.

-On May 30, 2019, we closed a registered direct offering of 1,675,000 shares of common stock at a price of \$4.00 per share.
-The Company received approximately \$6.4 million of net proceeds after deducting commissions and other offering expenses
+On May 15, 2020, we closed an underwritten public offering of 2,024,000 shares of common stock at a public offering price of \$5.00 per share, resulting in approximately \$9.4 million of net proceeds to us after deducting underwriting commission and other offering expenses.